What should I do if I think I have failed back surgery syndrome?

 The first thing to do if you think you have FBSS is to consult your physician.
 He or she will likely perform examinations and tests similar to those performed when you first became concerned that chronic pain was having an adverse affect on your quality of life.
-You will also be asked whether you have followed postoperative instructions to the letter.
+You will also be asked whether you have followed postoperative instructions strictly.
 It is obviously important to do so to give your surgical wounds the best chance to heal correctly.
-Deviations from prescribed physical therapy or other postoperative procedures also can help your physician determine a potential cause for your FBSS.
+Acknowledging deviations from prescribed physical therapy or other postoperative procedures can also help your physician determine a potential cause for your FBSS.

 Chances are, before considering another surgical procedure, you will be asked to undergo many of the same conservative treatments that were used before your surgery, including:

 - Transcutaneous electrical nerve stimulation (TENS)

 - Nonsteroidal, over-the-counter, anti-inflammatory medication

 One way to avoid FBSS associated with unsuccessful spinal fusion is to contact Laser Spine Institute before settling for traditional open neck or back surgery.
 The surgeons at Laser Spine Institute treat degenerative spine conditions such as herniated discs with minimally invasive, outpatient procedures that can help you find relief from neck and back pain.
 Guided by the latest technology, the board-certified surgeons+ at Laser Spine Institute have had tens of thousands of successful outcomes.
 Call today for your MRI review to see if you are a candidate for our surgery.